General Oil and Gas Leasing Instructions

 Show the Township, Range, Section, County, Acreage, describe by aliquot part (NENW) if applicable, please verify that the U.S. owns the minerals to lease and separate your parcels by Public Domain lands and Acquired lands.

-If the area is shaded on the OG Plat, check the acquired Historical Indexes and check who the Surface Management Agency (SMA) is. (i.e. Forest Service, Corps of Engineers, etc.) and note this on your letter.
+If the area is shaded on the Oil and Gas (OG) Plat, check the acquired Historical Indexes and check who the Surface Management Agency (SMA) is. (i.e. Forest Service, Corps of Engineers, etc.) and note this on your letter.
 Note: Consent from the SMA has to be received prior to listing on a Competitive lease sale.
 You can access the officially recognized og plats here.

 Submit your EOI's per parcel with no more than the maximum acreage of 2,560.00 acres and no limit on the minimum acreage.

 Check if your parcel has been listed on a prior Competitive Lease Sale and if no bids were received you may file a Noncompetitive application up to 2 years after the parcel was listed.
 You can find a list of available lands to lease noncompetitive here.

 Check the Oil and Gas Lease Sale schedule for timeframes and deadlines to submit your EOI's.